Drinking Alcohol

 I'll let you borrow my 9.

-I don't like beer but I can't imagine beer would be any worse for gas that soda.
+I don't like beer but I can't imagine beer would be any worse for gas than soda.
 Someone introduced me to (I think) grasshopper - creme de menthe and milk.
 I had several.
 Too much milk for my ostomy and intestine to handle!

-I eat pretty much everything and havent had an issue so far.
+I eat pretty much everything and haven't had an issue so far.
 If you are eating greens or anything that poses a blockage issue, corn, nuts, tomatoes, fruit with peelings, mushrooms, I just chew them a lot more.
 I remember just a day after surgery (ileostomy) I swallowed my chewing gum!!
-I told the nurse and she said it's ok! phew!
+I told the nurse and she said it's ok!
+Phew!
 Remember Mom said it will make your insides stick together!!!!

 I was a pretty regular Makers on the rocks and craft beer girl.
-Then after my first surgery I lost the craving for alcohol.
+Then after my first surgery, I lost the craving for alcohol.
 It's been ten months since I have had a drink!

 I will admit that going back to work made me want to have a drink pretty bad, so I bought Athletic Brewing NA Beer - Upside Dawn.
 It actually tastes like the beers I love AND only 45 calories to boot.